moogar0880/golang_ext/README.rst

 golang_ext
 ==========

 Golang Ext Provides two key pieces of functionality.
+Or, at least it *will*.
+Eventually...

 First off, it provides a pythonic way of writing and building Python extensions in Go.